Skip to content

 GIN2026 Annual Conference

-The next Guidelines International Network (GIN) Annual Conference will take place in Kuala Lumpur, Malaysia, and is organised in collaboration with the Malaysian Ministry of Health.
+The next Guidelines International Network (GIN) Annual Conference will take place at the Kuala Lumpur Convention Centre (KLCC), Malaysia, and is organised in collaboration with the Malaysian Ministry of Health.

 GIN2026 will bring together leading researchers, methodologists, clinicians, public health experts, patient representatives and policymakers from across the globe to share knowledge, exchange ideas and explore the latest developments in public health and clinical guideline development, adaptation and implementation.